 Knowing when to slow down — or call it quits

-To determine when heat and humidity make strenuous exercise risky for young athletes, your child's coach might monitor the wet-bulb globe temperature (WBGT) — the standard index of temperature and humidity combined.
-If the WBGT is too high, outdoor athletic activities might need to be limited or canceled.
+To determine when heat and humidity make strenuous exercise risky for young athletes, your child's coach might monitor the heat index or wet-bulb globe temperature (WBGT) — the standard index of temperature and humidity combined.
+If either measure is too high, outdoor athletic activities might need to be limited or canceled.

 Spotting dehydration and other heat-related problems